While graphic design can sometimes feel like a brand new industry, it’s actually quite the opposite.

 Michael Bierut is often credited with “democratizing design”, thanks to his unique and ubiquitous approach to graphic design.
 Bierut paved the way for ‘accessible’ design whereby complex content was made more easy and enticing to read and consume through a sharp, direct design.

 Massimo Vignelli is considered by many as one of the most influential designers of the past century.
-A self proclaimed ‘information architect’, Vignelli endeavoured to condense large, busy ideas into more digestible, understandable formats through design.
+A self-proclaimed ‘information architect’, Vignelli endeavored to condense large, busy ideas into more digestible, understandable formats through design.
 This is highly evident in his 1972 redesign of the New York City Subway Map whereby he chose an experimental, abstracted design that was heavily debated but later proved incredibly effective.

 Creator of the iconic I ♥ NY branding, logos for Target and JetBlue, the opening title sequence to Mad Men, and poster designs for musician Bob Dylan, Milton Glaser has transformed what it means to create a powerful, timeless design.
 “You want to move the viewer in a perception so that when they first look at [the design],” Glaser explains, “They get the idea, because that act between seeing and understanding is critical.”